 Back support belts are used by some people in the workplace and/or around the house.
 The belt is thought to increase intra-abdominal pressure in order to relieve internal stress on the spine.
 Wearing the belt is also thought to decrease the risk of overextension when lifting.
 However, the National Institute for Occupational Safety and Health (NIOSH) reports that there is no evidence to support that wearing a back belt decreases the risk of back injury.

 It's great that you have decided to work out to keep your back and body in shape.
 If you're interested in specific weight training, perhaps you can work with a personal trainer.
 S/he will be able to assess your situation and provide you with specific exercises and a regimen that targets the muscles you want to strengthen.
 Yoga also offers another way to increase flexibility and strengthen the back.
-Check your local newspaper to find yoga classes taught in your neighborhood or even a video store for an instructional VHS or DVD.
+Check your local newspaper to find yoga classes taught in your neighborhood or even a find a DVD, or find an online yoga class.

 As your son gets older (and heavier), you may need to think about the possibility of using a mobility aid to assist you in lifting.
 It's not clear from your question what your specific needs are.
 Your son's health care provider may have recommendations when and if you feel they are necessary.